 Air quality data

-One of the main air pollutants in Canterbury is particulate matter smaller than 10 micrometres — or PM10.
-We monitor PM10 concentrations in our region's eight airsheds.
-This allows us to compare concentrations with national standards, assess variations over time and understand impacts of local weather conditions.
+We monitor PM2.5 and PM10 concentrations in our region's eight airsheds.
+This allows us to compare concentrations with national standards, assess variations over time and understand local variations such as weather.
 Our findings are presented in monitoring and technical reports.

 Additional monitoring data